ManeLippert/Bachelorthesis-Shearingrate-Convergence/README.md

 * * *

-# Convergence of Wavelength in Zonall Flow Potential
+# Convergence of Wavelength in Zonal Flow Potential

 ##### Bachelor Thesis about Zonal Flows